 Since arriving in the UK we are now a family of 5.
 A family of 5 made up of 2 adults, 1 teenager and 2 children.
 When that is measured by hotel booking standards, this is basically 3 adults and 2 children.
 So the cost of family travel, and in particular accommodation, has increased significantly.
 But … we have found a solution.
 Airbnb!
+Using Airbnb as a family travel resource has made a significant difference to our travel budget and opportunities.
+However, there are a few things you need to remember when booking an Airbnb for a family.
+There is, after all, an Airbnb User Etiquette to bear in mind.

-If you haven’t heard of a AirBnB
+If you haven’t heard of Airbnb

 Whilst a lot of the Airbnb concept is based on trust and a belief in human decency, the Airbnb booking process does offer a secure booking service that allows you peace of mind and financial security, both as a user and as an Airbnb host.
 However, booking with Airbnb does require a certain amount of etiquette, manners and fairly high expectations when it comes to timely communication and cleanliness.